Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 	_Internet Explorer Enhanced Security_

 	>**Note:** Modifying Internet Explorer Enhanced Security configurations is not good practice and is only for the purpose of this particular lab.
-The correct approach should be to download the files locally and then copy them to a shared folder or directly to the VM.
+The correct approach should be to download the files locally and then copy them to a shared folder or directly to the virtual machine.

 1. Open the SQL Server Management Studio from **Start | All Programs | Microsoft SQL Server 2012 | SQL Server Management Studio**.